Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 Management network switch firmware upgrades do not typically include configuration changes and can be done without down time as long as your system is redundantly cabled and operating correctly.

-Care should be excercised to follow instructions specific to switch models to avoid network disruptions.
+Care should be used to follow instructions specific to switch models to avoid network disruptions.
 Refer to version specific CSM install/upgrade instructions for steps that may be unique to a given release.

 ## Prerequisites